dntAtMe/dntAtMe/README.md

   - Rust / Golang

 Game development and graphics programming enthusiast.
 Working with self-implemented OpenGL engines, Unreal Engine 5 and Unity3D.
-I tend to look into different games and try to create mods for them.
+I tend to look into different games and check how they're built.
 Also big fan of machine learning and statistical analysis.

 🔭 I'm currently working on:
   - Scripts for ([V-Life](https://v-life.pl/)) server hosted on [FiveM](https://fivem.net/) platform
   - Adding visual scripting for FiveM non-tech developers (Inspired by Unreal Enine blueprint system)
   - Expanding on my previous project - Virtual file system that provides safety based on RAID architecture
-  - Diving into Reverse Engineering
+  - playing around with Machine Learning projects
   - Working on FTP file explorer with React + TypeScript, Tauri and Rust
-  - Discord bot for community with 20K+ members using Golang
   - Creating modifications for The Witcher 3

 <!--